 - License plate number recognition systems, which use photos and national data to identify the registered owner of the vehicle

 These cameras capture information that allows law enforcement to send a citation to the offender.
 The tickets are just as official as any citation an officer would give you on the scene.

 The entire ticket process is not automated.
 In the interest of due process, a law enforcement official typically reviews the photographic evidence to make sure a violation has occurred before sending a citation.

-Most red light cameras allow motorists to be in the intersection while the light is red for about a half-second before issuing a citation (which also reduces the urge to slam on the brakes when approaching a yellow light when a camera is detected).
+Most red light cameras allow motorists to be in the intersection while the traffic light is red for about a half-second before issuing a citation.
+This buffer reduces the urge to slam on the brakes when drivers spot a camera at a yellow light.